ibm-cloud-docs/data-virtualization/sec_comp_sum.md

 # Security compliances
 {: #sec_comp}

-{{site.data.keyword.Db2_on_Cloud_long}} is provided on secure {{site.data.keyword.cloud}} and Amazon Web Services platforms.
+Data Virtualization is provided on secure {{site.data.keyword.cloud}} and Amazon Web Services platforms.
 Db2 managed services comply with the specific security standards and auditing processes that are listed here and do not automatically inherit general {{site.data.keyword.cloud_notm}} security compliances that are documented for IaaS, PaaS, and SaaS cloud offerings.
 {: shortdesc}

 <!--